There's Now a Dark Web Version of Wikipedia - Slashdot

 I can see two main reason why a site operator might try using HTTPS to connect to a web server over an otherwise secure channel, such as a hidden service on Tor or I2P.*

 One reason is that not all parts of all browsers are aware that hidden services are secure channels.
 The W3C has published a spec titled Secure Contexts [w3.org], which recommends that web browsers block use of sensitive JavaScript APIs by non-secure sites [pineight.com].
-Even script-free sites cause the browser to show a warning about an insecure context if a docu
+Even script-free sites cause the browser to show a warning about an insecure context if a document contains a form, such as a login form or an editing form.
+Until user agents start treating hidden services (*.i2p and *.onion) as potentially trustworthy origins, sites using these APIs must use HTTPS to build a secure context.

+Another reason relates to typosquatting.
+If a user mistypes a hidden service's hostname, such as facebookcorewwwi.onion [wikipedia.org], the user might end up connecting to a server controlled by an entity other than Facebook.
+To fight this, some certificate authorities have begun to offer Extended Validation certificates that apply to hidden services [digicert.com], assuring the user of the real-world identity of a hidden service's operator.

 What we need is a Wikipedia that can’t be reverted.